hughperkins/neonCl-underconstruction/README.md

 - backprop gradInputs is working!
 - dimshuffle ported to opencl
 - backprop gradWeights works now
+- pretty much all cuda kernels now removed :-)

 Next steps, in no particular order:
-- remove the old cuda kernels
 - migrate everything to opencl (ie remove the insane cuda-cpu-cl copying currently involved in running cl kernels against cuda buffers...)
+- create api method to do the convolutions (or three, ie forward, gradInput, gradWeights)

 ## License